biswas-nirnita/Chat-Application/README.md

 <h1>About</h1>
-Chat Application using react, uses Chat Engine api
+Chat Application using react, also uses Chat Engine api.

 <h1>Screenshots</h1>